PriyankaShivakumar/xsc-cap/README.md

-# XS Classic Programming Model To SAP Cloud Application Programming Model Migration Guide
+# XS Classic Programming Model To SAP Cloud Application Programming Model Migration Using SAP HANA Application Migration Assistant

 The SAP HANA Application Migration Assistant converts the source XS Classic application which is packaged as a Delivery Unit to a CAP application with SAP HANA Cloud as a database where the Source XSC Repository artifacts are converted to the corresponding target CAP artifacts.